-In Section A students answer one essay question (from a choice) on one of the set plays listed in List A below (in place from 2018 onwards).
+In Section A students answer one two part question (from a choice) on a given extract from one of the set plays listed below.

 Specific editions are not prescribed for these plays.
 However, we've listed the editions we use to set questions.